Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Categories of Quantum States for Bipartite Systems

-This situation for separable states suggests that the \emph{Bell local states } for \emph{bipartite} systems may be divided up into \emph{three} classes depending on the \emph{number} of single sub-system probabilities that are \emph{definitely} described by quantum expressions involving the \emph{ density operator} $\widehat{\rho }^{C}(c,\lambda )$ for a \emph{local hidden state} and a \emph{projector} $\widehat{\Pi }_{\omega }^{C}$ associated with measurement outcome $\omega $ for observable $\widehat{\Omega }_{C}$.
-There are three possibilities - (1) \emph{Category 1} states where \emph{both} $ P(\alpha |\Omega _{A},c,\lambda )$ and$\,P(\beta |\Omega _{B},c,\lambda )$ are given by quantum expressions as in (\ref{Eq.SingleProbSepStates}), (2) \emph{Category 2} states where only \emph{one} is given by a quantum expression and (3) \emph{Category 3} states where \emph{neither} is given by a quantum expression.
+This situation for separable states suggests that the \emph{Bell local states} for \emph{bipartite} systems may be divided up into \emph{three} classes depending on the \emph{number} of single sub-system probabilities that are \emph{definitely} described by quantum expressions involving the \emph{density operator} $\widehat{\rho}^{C}(c,\lambda)$ for a \emph{local hidden state} (LHS) and a \emph{projector} $\widehat{\Pi}_{\omega}^{C}$ associated with measurement outcome $\omega$ for observable $\widehat{\Omega}_{C}$.
+For bipartite systems there are three possibilities: firstly, \emph{Category 1} states where \emph{both} $P(\alpha|\Omega_{A},c,\lambda)$ and $P(\beta|\Omega_{B},c,\lambda)$ are given by quantum expressions as in (\ref{Eq.SingleProbSepStates}); secondly, \emph{Category 2} states where only \emph{one} is given by a quantum expression; and thirdly, \emph{Category 3} states where \emph{neither} is given by a quantum expression.
 The three classes or categories are mutually exclusive - a given Bell local state can only be in \emph{one} of the three classes.
-We now introduce a \emph{different} notation in which (as in (\ref {Eq.SingleProbSepStates})) the \emph{presence} of the sub-script $Q$ on a sub-system LHV probability indicates that it \emph{can} be obtained from a quantum expression involving a sub-system density operator, and the \emph{ absence} of the sub-script $Q$ indicates that it \emph{cannot} be obtained from a quantum expression.
-Note that our notation \emph{differs} from that in Refs. \cite{Wiseman07a}, \cite{Jones07a}, \cite{Cavalcanti09a} where the $ P(\alpha |\Omega _{A},c,\lambda )$ could be \emph{either} $P(\alpha |\Omega _{A},c,\lambda )\,$(non-quantum) \emph{or} $P_{Q}(\alpha |\Omega _{A},c,\lambda )$ (quantum) in our notation.
+We now introduce a \emph{different} notation in which (as in Eq.\ (\ref{Eq.SingleProbSepStates})) the \emph{presence} of the sub-script $Q$ on a sub-system LHV probability indicates that it \emph{can} be obtained from a quantum expression involving a sub-system density operator for a local hidden state, and the \emph{absence} of the sub-script $Q$ indicates that it is \emph{not} determined from a quantum expression.
+Note that our notation \emph{differs} from that in Refs.\ \cite{Wiseman07a,Jones07a,Cavalcanti09a} where the $P(\alpha|\Omega_{A},c,\lambda)$ could be \emph{either} $P(\alpha|\Omega_{A},c,\lambda)\,$(non-quantum) \emph{or} $P_{Q}(\alpha|\Omega_{A},c,\lambda)$ (quantum) in our notation.
 Hence in the present notation the joint probabilities for the \emph{Bell local} states in \emph{Categories 1, 2 and 3} are given by

-When a quantum expression applies
+When a quantum expression applies:

-where $\widehat{\rho }^{A}(c,\lambda )$ and $\widehat{\rho }^{B}(c,\lambda )$ are the sub-system density operators for the local hidden states associated with hidden variables $\lambda $ for preparation $c$.
-By \emph{convention} in Category 2 we choose $B$ to be the sub-system where the single probability is given by a quantum expression.
+where $\widehat{\rho}^{A}(c,\lambda)$ and $\widehat{\rho}^{B}(c,\lambda)$ are the sub-system density operators for the local hidden states associated with hidden variables $\lambda$ for preparation $c$.
+By \emph{convention} for Category 2 states we choose $B$ to be the sub-system where the single probability is given by a quantum expression.